Carbon neutral since 2013, AMP minimises our impact on the environment through a range of waste, energy and emission-reduction activities.

 AMP's greenhouse gas data relates to the operation of AMP's tenanted offices, data centre and business-related air travel.

-Scope 1 and 2 emissions (mainly office and data centre electricity use) decreased 14% YoY to 15,853 tonnes, due to energy efficiency initiatives such as lighting updates, more flexible and efficient use of office space, some reduction in tenant occupancies and further consolidation of AMP's data centre use.
+Scope 1 and 2 emissions (mainly office electricity use) decreased 30% to 9,799 tonnes from our 2013 base year, due to energy efficiency initiatives such as lighting upgrades, more efficient use of office space.
+There was a 3% decrease in Scope 2 emissions from 2015 to 2016, excluding data centre emissions due to a change in operational control boundaries.

-AMP participates in the Carbon Disclosure Project and also reports annually to the Australian Government under the National Greenhouse and Energy Reporting Act 2007, which includes data for applicable investments that are managed by AMP Capital.
+AMP reports annually to the Australian Government under the National Greenhouse and Energy Reporting Act 2007, which includes additional data for applicable investments managed by AMP Capital on behalf of underlying investors.

-AMP Capital is an investor signatory to the Carbon Disclosure Project and engages with policymakers as a founding member of the Investor Group on Climate Change, and engages with groups such as Infrastructure Partnerships Australia Sustainability Taskforce, Property Council of Australia, Asia Pacific Real Estate Association, Green Building Council Australia, Better Building Partnership (City of Sydney) and the CitySwitch program.
+AMP Capital engages with policymakers as a founding member of the Investor Group on Climate Change , and engages with groups such as Infrastructure Partnerships Australia Sustainability Taskforce , Property Council of Australia , Asia Pacific Real Estate Association , Green Building Council Australia , Better Building Partnership , and the Carbon Disclosure Project (CDP).
+You can find AMP's 2016 CDP disclosure here.

 An improved way of working